-You won’t have to travel far in prepping and self-defense circles both on and off the internet before you hear someone harping about the importance of situational awareness.
+You won’t have to travel far in prepping and self-defence circles both on and off the internet before you hear someone harping about the importance of situational awareness.
 Situational awareness they will say, correctly, is a foundational element to staying safe from a variety of threats, human-caused or otherwise.

 But if you are new to this sort of lifestyle you might not know exactly what situational awareness is.
 Is situational awareness something you have or something you do?
 What are you trying to be aware of?
 If you do become aware of something that is troubling or cause for concern, what do you do then?